mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 $$G=\frac{G_0}{1+j\frac{f}{f_B}}$$

-However, the relationship between the gain and the 3 dB frequency is different from the non-inverting op-amp (gain bandwidth product is a bit of a misnomer).
+However, the relationship between the gain and the 3 dB frequency is different from the non-inverting amplifier (gain bandwidth product is a bit of a misnomer).

 $$f_T = \frac{-G_0 f_B}{1 - B} = A_\text{VOL}f_0$$